 At HKU I have served on multiple committees and boards in various capacities and was an Associate Dean and Chairman of the Board of Examiners in the Faculty of Arts from 2006 to 2010 and Head of the School of English from 2010 to 2013.
-I have been awarded a Faculty Teaching Excellence Award and am currently the co-chair of the School Research Committee.
+I was awarded a Faculty Teaching Excellence Award in 2017 and am currently the Director of the Full-time MAES Programme.